-Radical ideas, unexpected connections, stronger community - join us for Culture Shift, a monthly series hosted by Alaska Humanities Forum and held at Anchorage Brewing Company.
+Radical ideas, unexpected connections, stronger community - join us for Culture Shift, a monthly series hosted by Alaska Humanities Forum hosted at Williwaw Social!

-Many thanks to Anchorage Brewing Company for hosting our series!
+Many thanks to Williwaw Social for hosting our series!

 Before anything else, we ask that if you show up to Culture Shift, you show up curious.
 Listen openly and explore ideas that may be different than your own, don’t be afraid to ask (and answer!) questions, and come with a willingness to look at things from another perspective.
 Be flexible, this event relies on what you bring to the table.
 We can’t predict where the conversation will take us, and we invite everyone participating to embrace the unexpected.